AnnLIU15/MPTS/sinusoid/README.md

 # MPTS-Sinusoid

-This repository implements the MPTS and baselines proposed in the paper **"Beyond Any-Shot Adaptation: Predicting Optimization Outcome for Robustness Gains without Extra Pay"**, focusing on sinusoid regression scenario.
+This repository implements the MPTS and baselines proposed in the paper **"Model Predictive Task Sampling for Efficient and Robust Adaptation"**, focusing on sinusoid regression scenario.

 ## 🚀 Quick Start